aasgherali/aasgherali.github.io/_projects/1_project.md

     ---
 -->

 Imagine the echo of ancient voices, the thrill of the crowd, the drama unfolding on this very stage.
-The Aspendos Theatre, a masterpiece of Greco-Roman engineering, stands defiant against the sands of time.
+The **Aspendos Theatre**, a masterpiece of Greco-Roman engineering, stands defiant against the sands of time.
 Witness to centuries of history, it remains a vibrant testament to human creativity.

 <div class="row">